Levy FAQ

 How will the renovation project be funded?

-What is an ELLPP project?
+What is an ELPP project?

 Ohio’s Expedited Local Partnership Program (ELPP) is designed to give school districts not yet participating in Ohio’s co-funded Classroom Facilities Assistance Program (CFAP) the opportunity to move ahead with portions of their facilities’ needs.